tektoncd/chains/docs/config.md

 # Chains Configuration

-`Chains` works by observing `TaskRun` executions, capturing relevant information, and storing it in a cryptographically-signed format.
+`Chains` works by observing `TaskRun` and `PipelineRun` executions, capturing relevant information, and storing it in a cryptographically-signed format.

-`TaskRuns` can indicate inputs and outputs which are then captured and surfaced in the `Chains` payload formats, where relevant.
+`TaskRuns` and `PipelineRuns` can indicate inputs and outputs which are then captured and surfaced in the `Chains` payload formats, where relevant.
 `Chains` uses the standard mechanisms (`Results` and `PipelineResources`) where possible, and provides a few other mechanisms to *hint* at the correct inputs and outputs.
 These are outlined below:

 ## Chains Type Hinting